The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 English

 .
 Dr. Korn is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Bronchiectasis, Lung Metastases, Enlarged Prostate (BPH), and Supranuclear Ophthalmoplegia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Bronchiectasis, Lung Metastases, Enlarged Prostate (BPH), and Supranuclear Ophthalmoplegia.

 Learn about our expert tiers